upvalue/tcl3/README.md

 updating the snapshots.

-Note that picol "fails" a couple of the parser tests because I rewrote the parser for the other implementations -- I don't think the behavior differences are meaningful but let me know if there are any parser bugs.
+Note that picol "fails" a couple of the parser tests because I rewrote the parser for the other implementations -- aside from fixing a small bug in the Picol parser